jessej-samuel/jessej-samuel/README.md

 - 👋 Hi, I’m @jessej-samuel.
 - 👀 I know Python, Java, C++ and C.
 - 🌱 I’m currently learning web dev.
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on JavaScript projects.

 <!---
 jessej-samuel/jessej-samuel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.